On the utility of Robinson-Amitsur ultrafilters: Groups

 \begin{proof} Follows from Corollary \ref{no-ident-universal}, Lemma \ref{p}, and the fact that the corresponding free groups satisfy the hypothesis of Lemma \ref{p}: from \cite[Chapter VI, \S 3, Theorem 3.3]{adyan} it follows that under the given restriction on $p$, any abelian subgroup of the Burnside group $B(n,p)$ is cyclic of order $p$, and from the Nielsen--Schreier theorem about freeness of subgroups of free groups it follows that any abelian subgroup of an absolutely free group is infinite cyclic. \end{proof}

 The same remarks as those after Corollary \ref{no-ident} apply also in the group case.
-In particular, condition (ii) is equivalent to the condition that the universal theory of $G$ is contained into the universal theory of any free group.
-As in the case of Lie and associative algebras, ``any free group'' in conditions (ii) and (iii) of the corollary, can be replaced by ``the free group of rank $2$'': an embedding of the free group of countable rank into the free group of rank $2$ is well-known in the case of absolutely free groups, and is established in \cite{shirv} in the case of Burnside groups.
+In particular, condition (ii) is equivalent to the condition that the universal theory of $G$ is contained in the universal theory of any free group.
+As in the case of Lie and associative algebras, ``any free group'' in conditions (ii) and (iii) of the corollary, can be replaced by ``the free group of rank $2$'': an embedding of the free group of countable rank into the free group of rank $2$ is well-known in the case of absolutely free groups, and is established in \cite{shirv} (see also \cite[\S 3]{atabekyan} and references therein for the later alternative approaches) in the case of Burnside groups.

 Corollary \ref{cor2} is probably known to experts -- at least statements equivalent to the implication (i) $\Rightarrow$ (ii) in the case of the variety of all groups can be found in \cite[Theorem 1]{boffa} and \cite[Lemma 6.15]{drutu-s}.
 The proofs there are different and based on the fact that ultraproducts are $\omega_1$-compact.